-Project Overview Project Mode (Rail, Bus, BRT, Multimode) Light Rai 1 Transit Project Phase (Project Development, Engineering, Construct ion Construction, Start-up) Project Delivery Method (Design/Build, DBOM, Design-Bid-Build CMGC, etc.) Project Plans Version Review by FTA Status Safety and Security Management Plan (SSMP) 2014 2011 Revision 1 Update submitted to FTA on February 23, 2011.
+Project Overview Project Mode (Rail, Bus, BRT, Multimode) Light Rail Transit Project Phase (Project Development, Engineering, Construction Construction, Start-up) Project Delivery Method (Design/Build, DBOM, Design-B id-Build CMGC, etc.) Project Plans Version Review by FTA Status Safety and Security Management Plan (SSMP) 2014 2011 Revision 1 Update submitted to FTA on February 23, 2011.
 Not submitted to Federal Railroad Administration (FRA).
 Revision 2 submitted to FTA on May 2, 2014.
 Safety and Security Certification Plan (SSCP) 2011 SSCP was revised October 2011.
 Revision 1 was developed in November 2011.
 Not submitted to FRA.
 System Safety Program Plan (SSPP) 2009 2009 SSPP dated 03/13/2009 submitted to FTA on 07/31/2009.
 Not submitted to FRA.
 System Security Plan or Security and Emergency Preparedness Plan (SEPP) 2009 Not submitted to FTA.
 Not submitted to FRA.
 Construction Safety and Security Plan (CSSP) 2012 Health and Safety.
 Construction Safety Standards Revision 3, June 27, 2012.
 Area of Focus Y/N Notes/Status Safety and Security Authority Is the project sponsor subject to 49 CFR Part 659 state safety oversight requirements?
 Y Has the state designated an oversight agency as per Part 659.9?
-Y (CPUC) Consumer 505 Van N San Franc (415) 703- (415) 703- Public Utilities Commission Protection & Safety Division Jess Avenue isco, CA 94102 1017 phone 1758 fax ontact: Arun Mehta Has the oversight agency reviewed and approved the project sponsor's Security Plan or SSPP as per 49 CFR Part 659.17?
-Y compliance CPUC.
-The required, the CSP during testing plant urrently operates its LRT system in the with an SSPP approved by the mass plans will be revised, as no incorporate the addition of the age the late construction and early asse and submitted to the CPUC for prior to the planned start of revenue is.
-Did the oversight agency participate in the last Quarterly Program Review Meeting?
+Y California Public Utilities Commission (CPUC) Consumer Protection & Safety Division 505 Van Ness Avenue San Francisco, CA 94102 (415) 703-1017 phone (415) 703-1758 fax Point of contact: Arun Mehta Has the oversight agency reviewed and approved the project sponsor's Security Plan or SSPP as per 49 CFR Part 659.17?
+CPUC.
+These plans will be revise required, to incorporate the addit CSP during the late construction testing phase and submitted to the urrently operates its LRT system in e with an SSPP approved by the lesse plans will be revised, as o incorporate the addition of the g the late construction and early ase and submitted to the CPUC for prior to the planned start of revenue Did the oversight agency participate in the last Quarterly Program Review Meeting?
 N Has the project sponsor submitted its safety certification plan to the oversight agency?
-Y for review the prelim was appro was revise ubmitted the SSCP to CPUC staff and Commission approval during inary engineering phase.
-The plan ved in March 2009.
-The SSCP that and in November 2011 was to the CPUC and was approved.
+Y SFMTA submitted the SSCP to CPUC staff for review and Commission approval during the preliminary engineering phase.
+The plan was approved in March 2009.
+The SSCP tha was revised in November 2011 was submitted to the CPUC and was approved.